 This is the perfect opportunity to spend every day on some of the best slopes in the world suitable for all skill levels.
 While others typically require a Level 2 CSIA qualification to apply for Whistler Blackcomb positions, with Oyster, you’ll leap straight into an instructor role as a freshly qualified CSIA Level 1 graduate!

-In your quest to become a ski instructor or join our ski instructor certification with us, don’t forget that some childcare experience with the lively age group of 3-11-year-olds can be a valuable asset!
+In your quest to become a ski instructor or join our ski instructor certification with us, don’t forget that good childcare experience with the lively age group of 3-11-year-olds is essential for this particular program.
 We’ve collaborated with Whistler Blackcomb to create an exhilarating instructor internship that guarantees to elevate your skiing skills.
 You’ll partake in an action-packed 3-week training course meticulously designed to equip you with the skills and knowledge you need to teach for the season.
 This training is your pathway not only to supercharging your skiing but also to conquering the prestigious CSIA Level 1 certification.

 Imagine learning from the very best, guided by exceptional Level 4 instructors who will leave you awestruck with their expertise.
 Prepare to be amazed: since 2011, our program boasts a jaw-dropping 99% first-time pass rate.
 If you’ve got at least 5 weeks of skiing under your belt and the confidence to conquer any terrain, success is practically guaranteed.